MaxBaex/sw_utility/README.md

 The board is connected to the soar vario CAN bus.
 In- and outgoing CAN bus communications adher to the project wide definitions in Generic_CAN_Ids.h .

 This module was built by Horst Rupp on a strictly prototype basis.
 The STM32F4 Disco Board is piggy-packed on a "manually webbed" PCB.
-So far there are two specimen of this board.
+So far there are only two specimen of this board.
 In the long run this board should be completely obsolete as Max Baetz has designed a smaller and cheaper replacement based on either an F103 Blue Pill (also piggy-packed), or on an F4 processor (directly on-board).

 The module fits into the standard blue Hammond box, which was used for the soar sensor in the first place.